Beau Nash: Biography

 In 1704, Nash became Master of Ceremonies at the rising spa town of Bath, a position he retained until he died.
 He lived in a house on Saw Close (now at the main entrance to the Theatre Royal), and kept a string of mistresses.
 He played a leading role in making Bath the most fashionable resort in 18th-century England.

-His position was unofficial, but nevertheless he had extensive influence in the city until early 1761.
-He would meet new arrivals to Bath and judge whether they were suitable to join the select "Company' of 500 to 600 people who had pre-booked tables, match ladies with appropriate dancing partners at each ball, pay the musicians at such events, broker marriages, escort unaccompanied wives and regulate gambling (by restraining compulsive gamblers or warning players against risky games or cardsharps).
+His position was unofficial, but nevertheless he had extensive influence in the city until early 1761, including regulating gambling.
+He managed and paid the musicians at the balls, giving him control of the events; he matched ladies with dancing partners at them, and even brokered marriages.
+He met new arrivals to Bath and judged whether they were suitable to join the select "Company', of 500 to 600 people who had pre-booked tables, escorted unaccompanied wives, and restrained compulsive gamblers and warned players against risky games or cardsharps.
 He was notable for encouraging a new informality in manners, breaking down the rigid barriers which had previously divided the nobility from the middle-class patrons of Bath, and even from the gentry.

 The Corporation of the city funded an elaborate funeral for Nash, and he was buried in the nave of Bath Abbey, not far from where a memorial was raised to him in 1790.

 Nash was a notorious gambler who was forced to move in with his mistress, Juliana Popjoy, because of his debts.
 Upon their separation, Popjoy was so distraught that she spent the majority of her remaining days living in a large hollowed-out tree.
 Shortly before her death, she moved out of the tree and back to her birth home, where she died.

 His death caused quite a stir at the time, with the celebrated author Oliver Goldsmith being moved to write The Life of Richard Nash as early as 1762.